Title: Employee Discrimination, Discriminatory Harassment, Retaliation, and Sexual Misconduct Complaint Procedure

-In deciding on interim actions, the Review Team considers the Risk Factors as well as factors such as:
+In deciding on supportive measures, the Review Team considers the Risk Factors as well as factors such as:

 - the nature and severity of the reported misconduct.
 Reported quid pro quo harassment makes a more urgent case for strong interim action such as transfer of a party than a complaint about a performance evaluation.

 - whether it is possible for a party to do their job in a different department or under a different supervisor.

 C. Jurisdiction.
 The university has jurisdiction to investigate and adjudicate alleged misconduct committed by a respondent when the conduct:

 - occurs on campus or on property owned or controlled by the university (university property);

 - occurs in the context of a university employment or educational program or activity including, but not limited to, university-sponsored study abroad, research, or internship programs;

 - uses university resources, such as workplace telephones or e-mail; or